The Agile Data (AD) Method

 • Integrates into other agile ways of working.

-• Requires ability to safely refactor whatever is being modeled.
+• Requires the ability to safely refactor whatever is being modeled.

 Database Refactoring